amustaque97/rust-music-player/README.md

 1. Place MP3 files in the same directory as the executable (or the directory where you run the app)
 2. Launch the application
 3. The song list will automatically populate with detected MP3 files
-4. Click on the play button to start playback
+4. Click on any song in the list to start playback
+5. Use the play/pause button to toggle playback
-5. Use the left/right arrow buttons to seek backward/forward by 10 seconds
+6. Use the left/right arrow buttons to seek backward/forward by 10 seconds

 ### Keyboard Shortcuts